johnridesabike/acutis/docs/manual.md

 fields.
 Additionally, it _binds_ the values of `title`, `posted`, and `updated` to those names.

-Therefore, we can use these with the `match` statement and the `with` clause:
+Therefore, we can use these with the `match` expression and the `with` clause:

 ```acutis
 {% match article